bolunwang/backdoor/README.md

 ### ABOUT

 This repository contains code implementation of the paper "[Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks](https://cs.ucsb.edu/~bolunwang/assets/docs/backdoor-sp19.pdf)", at *IEEE Security and Privacy 2019*.
+The slides are [here](https://www.shawnshan.com/publication/backdoor-sp19-slides.pdf).

 ### DEPENDENCIES